mrs-brubotics/documentation_brubotics/source/Configuration_for_Autonomous_Flight.rst

     * `world_hardware.yaml <https://github.com/ctu-mrs/mrs_uav_general/blob/master/config/worlds/world_simulation.yaml>`__ : add the actual lat-long coordinates of the BASE in the utm_origin_lat-long
       part.
 This will ensure the right computation of the baseline.
 Be as precise as you can on the lat long value.
-This has to be done everytime you move the RTK base, and to be double checked everytime before making the drone take off, as it might be dangerous.
+This has to be done everytime you move the RTK base, and to be double checked everytime before making the UAV take off, as it might be dangerous.

     * `rtk_republisher.yaml <https://github.com/ctu-mrs/mrs_uav_odometry/blob/master/config/rtk_republisher.yaml>`__ : not necessary but if you plan to use all the topics related to the rtk (that's what they said in the overleaf), the offset x-y should be the latlong coordinates of the base CONVERTED in UTM coordinates (what does it change to use directly the UTM values of the StatusTab of the base ? instead of converting the x y value back to this ?).